otonashi-labs/aqua-flash-simple/README.md

 ## Overview

-This project implements flash loans using the 1inch Aqua protocol with a direct pull/push mechanism, avoiding the complexity and gas overhead of bytecode construction.
+This project implements custom fees flash loans using the 1inch Aqua protocol with a direct pull/push mechanism, avoiding the complexity and gas overhead of bytecode construction.
 The result is simple, auditable implementations that maintain full security guarantees while being significantly more efficient.

 **Key Achievements:**
 - **FlashLoan**: Single-token flash loans in **79,144 gas** (**53% less gas** than Aave V3's 169,084 gas!)
 - **DualFlashLoan**: Dual-token flash loans in **128,207 gas** (19% savings vs sequential)
+- **Customizable Fees**: Makers set their own fee rates (0-10%) when creating strategies - unlike Aave's fixed 0.05%
 - **Industry Comparison**: Aqua is **2.1x more gas-efficient** than Aave V3 for single-token flash loans

 ## Motivation